 On OPWC-funded projects a percentage, as specified in ORC 125.081, of local subdivision direct contracts for procurement of equipment, materials, and supplies must be made from state certified MBE vendors.

 NRACs may choose to bill against their program fund allocation for costs incurred in administering the Clean Ohio Conservation program.
 Each NRAC may receive up to $15,000 per program year.
-Reimbursement is permitted for those costs directly incurred as a result of the need for labor, materials, supplies, equipment, travel and support services to perform the committee's statutory requirements.
+Reimbursement is permitted for those costs directly incurred because of the need for labor, materials, supplies, equipment, travel, and support services to perform the committee's statutory requirements.
 The NRAC must approve participation in this program.
 Each NRAC making this election must prepare an annual work plan and budget outlining the administrative costs to be provided and designate the entity providing these services.
 Approval by the NRAC must be documented in its meeting minutes and supplied with this material.

 NRACs are required to allow a minimum of sixty days from the Commission’s approval of their respective project selection methodologies to accept applications.
 If methodologies remain unchanged, the Commission must be notified accordingly.
 Information should be submitted with the annual program schedule.